 This highly rated restaurant offers traditional Swiss cuisine.
-Set close to Staubbach Falls, this is one of the best Lauterbrunnen restaurants that is warm and friendly with an old-style Swiss feel.
+Set close to Staubbach Falls, this is one of the best restaurants that are warm and friendly with an old-style Swiss feel.

-Offering generous portions, the menu caters for vegan, vegetarian and gluten-free diets and has choices including fondue, steaks and pizzas.
+Offering generous portions, the menu caters to vegan, vegetarian, and gluten-free diets and has choices including fondue, steaks, and pizzas.

-This is the perfect place to stop whilst hiking in around the falls and a great place to check out when looking for where to eat in Lauterbrunnen.
+This is the perfect place to stop whilst hiking around the falls and a great place to check out.

 #10 SILBERHORN RESTAURANT

-From stone-baked pizzas to fondue, the menu offers a range of choices for all and caters for vegetarian and gluten-free diets.
+From stone-baked pizzas to fondue, the menu offers a range of choices for all and caters to vegetarian and gluten-free diets.

-This is one of the best Lauterbrunnen restaurants to stop for a meal when looking for where to eat in Lauterbrunnen.
+This is one of the best restaurants to stop for a meal when looking for where to eat.

 Open daily from 8 am – 10 pm.

 Looking for the best Lauterbrunnen Tours?